priyaisms/blog/content/blog/rethinking-history/index.md

 Both countries reinstated Nazi/Confederate leaders into positions of power.

-#### The nefarious consequence of these practices became a lack of acknowledgement of the actions and beliefs that had led to war in the first place.
+### The nefarious consequence of these practices became a denial of the actions that had led to war in the first place.

 “In Germany, the Nuremburg trials were dismissed as ‘Siegerjustiz’: mere revenge taken by the victors upon the vanquished...The prevailing German view became that Nazi crimes were the fault of just a tiny clique of evil individual leaders, and that the vast majority of Germans were innocent,” Jared Diamond explains in Upheaval.